geomstats/applications/nips2018/README.md

+# Geomstats Paper Supplementary Materials
 You've just found the code and various examples for the NIP2018 geomstats paper!

 These have been tested on Mac OS X 10.13.2 and linux Ubuntu 16.04.
-The deep learning example is currently the only one which works on a GPU.

 ## Geomstats